FAQs Regarding SARS-CoV-2 PCR Testing

 - The entire process should take less than 10 minutes

 Columbia is using an observed, self-collected nasal swab to detect SARS-CoV-2.
-You will be observed inserting a sterile, small, cotton-tipped swab gently into the anterior part of both of your nostrils to obtain respiratory tract secretions.
+You will be observed inserting a sterile, small, cotton-tipped swab gently into the anterior (front) part of both of your nostrils to obtain respiratory tract secretions.
 The swab is rotated, removed, and placed in a viral transport media and sent to the laboratories where the test will be done.
+Written and verbal directions are available at all testing locations.

-As such, the current CDC recommendation is that individuals with a positive SARS-CoV-2 diagnostic test in the prior three months do not need to undergo gateway testing or surveillance testing during the three months since COVID-19 diagnosis, unless they have symptoms of COVID-19.
+As such, the current CDC recommendation is that individuals with a positive SARS-CoV-2 diagnostic test in the prior 90 days do not need to undergo gateway testing or surveillance testing, unless they have symptoms of COVID-19.

 - Provide documentation of prior positive COVID-19 diagnostic test (antibody tests are not acceptable).